watermint/sharinbai/README.md

 ### Generate Complete Structure

-To create a complete folder structure with files for a specific industry and role:
+To create a complete folder structure with files:

 ```
-python sharinbai.py all --industry "healthcare" --role "doctor" --language "en"
+python sharinbai.py all
 ```

 ### Generate Structure Only